nyu-database-design/contemporary-issues/instructions.md

 ## How to work on this assignment
 Use Visual Studio Code as your editor to work on this assignment.
-- Write your response to the articles you have chosen in the file named `README.md`.
+- Write your response to the articles you have chosen in the file named `README.md` - delete the current contents of that file when you start.
 - Be sure that your assignment is written in **Markdown**.
 Don't know what Markdown is?...
 See below.

 ### What is Markdown?